Should I quit my job? The SMART goals.

 How to decide?
 What are the signs that you should quit your job?

 Should I quit my job?
-First of all, it is important to take a step back and understand where you stand.
+Firstly, it is significant to take a step back and understand where you stand.
 Take stock of 2021: are you happy at work?
 If not, does this have a significant impact on your personal life?
 Are your projects at work interesting?
 Do you get on well with your colleagues/boss?
 Will you get the promotion this year that you have been waiting for?

 - What are your achievements?
 How did you get there?
 What are you proud of?